adscorp100/mdhomecarebuild/src/content/services/community-access-support.md

 - **Promote Inclusion**: Become active members of the {suburb} community
 - **Enhance Wellbeing**: Improve overall quality of life and mental health

-###
+### Personalized Support Plans

-Personalized Support PlansWe develop individualized community access plans for each client in {suburb}, considering:
+We develop individualized community access plans for each client in {suburb}, considering:

 - **Personal Interests**: Activities and settings that align with your preferences
 - **Support Needs**: The right level of assistance for your specific requirements